bohushvitali/computer-science-concepts/ARCHITECTURE.md

 ### Passing data between boundaries.
 You should always pay attention to objects being passed between layers.
 An object being passed should be isolated, simple or even just a plain data type without hidden dependencies.
 You can encounter problems when you are using ORM (Object Relational Mapping) libraries and passing ORM objects outside the boundaries.
 For example NSManagedObject.

+## Fallacies of distributed computing
+### The network is reliable.
+- Software applications are written with little error-handling on networking errors.
+During a network outage, such applications may stall or infinitely wait for an answer packet, permanently consuming memory or other resources.
+When the failed network becomes available, those applications may also fail to retry any stalled operations or require a (manual) restart.

+### Latency is zero.
+- Ignorance of network latency, and of the packet loss it can cause, induces application- and transport-layer developers to allow unbounded traffic, greatly increasing dropped packets and wasting bandwidth.

+### Bandwidth is infinite.
+- Ignorance of bandwidth limits on the part of traffic senders can result in bottlenecks.

+### The network is secure.
+- Complacency regarding network security results in being blindsided by malicious users and programs that continually adapt to security measures.[2]

+### Topology doesn't change.
+- Changes in network topology can have effects on both bandwidth and latency issues, and therefore can have similar problems.

+### There is one administrator.
+- Multiple administrators, as with subnets for rival companies, may institute conflicting policies of which senders of network traffic must be aware in order to complete their desired paths.

+### Transport cost is zero.
+- The "hidden" costs of building and maintaining a network or subnet are non-negligible and must consequently be noted in budgets to avoid vast shortfalls.

+### The network is homogeneous.
+- If a system assumes a homogeneous network, then it can lead to the same problems that result from the first three fallacies.

+## CAP theorem
+### Consistency
+- Every read receives the most recent write or an error.

+### Availability
+- Every request receives a (non-error) response – without the guarantee that it contains the most recent write.

+### Partition tolerance
+- The system continues to operate despite an arbitrary number of messages being dropped (or delayed) by the network between nodes.

+## Benefits of Serverless Architecture
+### Lower costs and scalability.
+### Faster development and deployment.
+### Reduced expenses on human resources.
+### High availability and auto-scaling.
+### Focus on business needs.

+## The Twelve Factors
+### Codebase
+One codebase tracked in revision control, many deploys.

+### Dependencies
+Explicitly declare and isolate dependencies.

+### Config
+Store config in the environment.

+### Backing services
+Treat backing services as attached resources.

+### Build, release, run
+Strictly separate build and run stages.

+### Processes
+Execute the app as one or more stateless processes.

+### Port binding
+Export services via port binding.

+### Concurrency
+Scale out via the process model.

+### Disposability
+Maximize robustness with fast startup and graceful shutdown.

+### Dev/prod parity
+Keep development, staging, and production as similar as possible.

+### Logs
+Treat logs as event streams.

+### Admin processes
+Run admin/management tasks as one-off processes.